ASIST

 Cost: Free.
 The Suicide Prevention Task Force utilizes its funding to fully support this training opportunity.

 Training Dates: This training is always two consecutive days.
 Participants must participate both days to complete this training.
-This training may be made available to organizations or groups upon request.
-Training sessions must be scheduled 1-2 months prior to anticipated dates of training.
-To schedule training for your group, or to express interest in participating in a future ASIST session, please click here to email.
+This trainings may be available to organizations or groups upon request.
+Training must be scheduled 1-2 months prior to anticipated dates of training.
+Tulare County Office of Education (TCOE) have hosted these trainings since 2022.
+Please check their training calendar at tcoe.org/specialeducation/calendar or contact the SPTF Task Force at sptf@tularecounty.ca.gov.

 Target Audience: This training is for dedicated individuals who are committed to saving lives.
 It is appropriate for caregivers, teachers, parents, medical professionals, loan officers, mechanics, in-home service providers, faith organization leaders, and numerous other professions.
 If you come into contact with people, chances are you will eventually come into contact with a person at risk of suicide.